raf723/kitchen-genie/README.md

-# 1. Objective
+# Kitchen Genie
-Create a recipe recommendation platform using React, Postgres and Deno.
-Users should be able to input ingredients and create an account to rate and comment on recipes.

-## 1.1.
-Demo
 ![Kitchen Genie](https://user-images.githubusercontent.com/74607544/129787258-f08b700a-1756-4113-ab0a-03f3acff55f3.gif)

+## Description
+Kitchen Genie is a recipe recommendation platform built using React, Postgres and Deno.
+You can input ingredients you have in your kitchen to receive a list of ordered recipes and create an account to favourite or comment on recipes!

+## Installation
+N/A - visit www.kitchen-genie.co.uk

+## Stack
+- Web framework: ReactJS
+- Database: PostgreSQL
+- Runtime environment: Deno

+## Credits
+Many thanks to my colleagues Cengiz, Tawab and Keano!